hackforla/getting-started/README.md

 **We've thrown a lot at you!
 If you are undeterred, go here**: https://github.com/hackforla/getting-started/blob/master/still-interested.md

-### Are you a [Non-Coder](https://github.com/hackforla/getting-started/blob/master/non-coder.md), a [Developer](https://github.com/hackforla/getting-started/blob/master/developer-or-datascientist.md), or a [Data Scientist](https://github.com/hackforla/getting-started/blob/master/developer-or-datascientist.md)?
+### Are you a [Developer](https://github.com/hackforla/getting-started/blob/master/developer-or-datascientist.md)?
+A [Data Scientist](https://github.com/hackforla/getting-started/blob/master/developer-or-datascientist.md)?
+Or, a [Non-Coder](https://github.com/hackforla/getting-started/blob/master/non-coder.md)?